ibm-hyper-protect/contract-go/README.md

 7. Generate IBM Hyper Protect signed and encrypted contract (With and without contract expiry).
 8. Generate Base64 tar of `docker-compose.yaml` or `pods.yaml`.
 9. Get latest HPCR Image from IBM Cloud Image JSON data.
-10. Validate schema of network-config (for on-prem environment) for HPVS and HPCR RHVS.
+10. Validate schema of network-config (for on-prem environment) for HPVS, HPCR RHVS and HPCC Peer Pod.

 ## Usage